 Follow up with Erico Pinheiro – Prime Botics.
 Meeting will take place somewhere in October.
 Looking forward to learning more about Erico and his business.

 Thank you so much for reading this first ever quarterly update of the Sonvela Social Impact Investing project.
-Please subscribe below if you would like to receive these updates directly in your inbox.
+Please subscribe below if you would like to receive future updates directly in your inbox.